 3D flyover of the Gundaroo Drive Stage 2 duplication.

 Four lanes have opened to traffic between Nudurr Drive and the Barton Highway from Monday 3 June 2019.There will be off-peak lane closures as the project team finishes up minor works including landscaping.
-These works are also expected to be completed this month (weather permitting).

 The speed limit will remain at 60km/h until minor works are completed and conditions are deemed safe to reinstate the speed limit of 80km/h.
 Road users are advised to follow the directions of traffic controllers and road signage and take note of reduced speed limits.